-The Defensive, Conservative, Balanced, Growth, High Growth and the Homes and Income Investment Funds invest into a portfolio which holds unlisted shares in a related entity, Simplicity Living Limited (Simplicity Living), that develops and owns New Zealand residential property that is designed to be long term rental housing.
+The Defensive, Conservative, Balanced, Growth and High Growth Funds invest into a portfolio which holds unlisted shares in a related entity, Simplicity Living, that develops and owns New Zealand residential property designed to be long term rental housing.
 This portfolio falls under the unlisted New Zealand property asset class.
-Simplicity Living may borrow in accordance with the property portfolio investment guidelines for the general purpose of funding the costs of property developments and ongoing operations.